RealOrangeOne/theorangeone.net/content/projects/hugo-theme-revealjs.md

 Microsoft's [PowerPoint](https://products.office.com/en-gb/powerpoint) is well regarded as the best and most popular presentation tool.
 The issue is, I'm primarily a Linux user, so PowerPoint isn't especially an option (besides doing odd things with [wine](https://www.winehq.org/)).
 There are alternative tools out there, such as [LibreOffice](https://www.libreoffice.org/), [OnlyOffice](https://www.libreoffice.org/), and [WPS Office](https://www.wps.com/), but the fact I can't edit them in any editor I want, edit them with simple plain-text, and present them with nothing more than a web browser, is kind of annoying.

 ## Static site generators
 Static site generators have been around for many years, and I'm a big fan of them.
-In simple, it converts an simple markup format, usually markdown, into HTML, using templates to reduce code duplication.
+In simple, it converts a simple markup format, usually markdown, into HTML, using templates to reduce code duplication.
 This happens as a compilation step, and outputs exactly what needs to be served to the client.

 ### [Hugo](https://gohugo.io/)
 Hugo is my static site generator of choice, it's powering [this website](https://github.com/realorangeone/theorangeone.net).
 It converts markdown into HTML just like any other static file server, only it does it incredibly quickly!
 Hugo also has some additional nifty features which make site development much simpler, like image resizing and live reloading!